cagla-su/Linux-Gaming-Guide/README.md

 ```
 - Simply, you should add `env` first and the command for your GPU.
 Lastly, the package name of the game.
 ### For Steam Games
-Add the command for your GPU in your launch options of the games you want to play.
+Add the command for your GPU in the launch options of the games you want to play.
 Do not forget to add `%command%` at last like in the example:
 ```
 DRI_PRIME=1 %command%
 ```
-- **NOTE**: If you are going to use gamemode and run games through your dedicated GPU, make sure that all the commands are written before `%command%` like in the example:
+- **NOTE**: If you are going to additionally use other launch options and run games through your dedicated GPU, make sure that all the commands are written before `%command%` like in the example:
 ```
 DRI_PRIME=1 gamemoderun %command%
 ```
 ### For Lutris/Heroic Games
-- **Lutris -** On the left side bar, click the **gear icon** that appears when you point your mouse cursor on `Wine`.
+- **Lutris -** On the left side bar, click the **settings icon** that appears when you point your mouse cursor on `Wine`.
 	- `System Options` **-** `Enable Advanced` **-** `Use Discrete Graphics`
  - **Heroic -** `Settings` **-** `Game Defaults` **-** `Other` **-** `Use Dedicated Graphics Card`
 # External Disk Setup
 - If your external disk is **natively** connected, you might be able to use it **out of the box** depending on your Linux distribution.
 However, if you are using your external disk **through an SSD case (USB)**, you should configure it manually.
 - The same steps **should be valid** if your disk is **natively connected** but **you still are not able to use it**.
 ## Get Started: GParted
-- If you would like to format your disk to change its file system from **NTFS** to a **Linux-compatible** one, install `gparted` package using your package manager and follow the next steps, making sure your external disk is unmounted.
+- If you would like to format your disk to change its file system from **NTFS** to a **Linux-compatible** one, install `gparted` using your package manager and follow the next steps, making sure your external disk is unmounted while it is physically connected.
 	- `Launch GParted` **-** `select your external disk from the top right` **-** `delete all the partitions` **-** `Add`
  	- **Next:** `File system: ext4` **-** `Label: anything you wish` **-** `Add`
   	- **Lastly:** `Apply All Operations`